Students

 Reuben Wambui

-Reuben Muhindi Wambui from Kenya, master student 2018-2020, Rudi Dornbusch Prize Winner 2020, Africa Regional Coordinator at UNEP FI
+Reuben Muhindi Wambui from Kenya, Phd Candidate in International Economics (started 2022), Rudi Dornbusch Prize Winner 2020, Africa Regional Coordinator at UNEP FI

 The Master in International Economics program has been a particularly rewarding experience.
 Firstly, the quality of admittees who would turn out classmates was impressive, allowing me to study alongside highly gifted and conscientious peers.
 Amidst laborious problem sets, the collective of high intellectual acuity and great class camaraderie made the approach to learning very collaborative and the workload manageable.
 The class diversity was great – 17 people representing 11 nationalities – and this further refined my cultural dexterity in team set ups.
 Of fond memories, I really enjoyed the course christened “alumni course” offered as weekly economic policy classes by a pool of Economics department alumni holding senior management positions at organizations such as the World Bank, IMF, OECD, PIIE, and central banks.
 It was a chance to appreciate firsthand, through the lens of acclaimed economists, how the incessant rigorous nature of the program relates to actual policy making and practice.
 Policy aside, at the end of a grueling econometrics exam, a class drink up by the lake helped wash out tears away.